ternaustralia/ausplotsR/DEVELOPERS.md

 ## Running locally in a clean R environment (in Docker)
 To test that the package can install into a fresh environment, we can use a Docker container.
-Note that this will use the code you have locally, including and dirty working directory state.
+Note that this will use the repo you have locally, but it *WILL NOT* use dirty working directory state.
+It installs clean commits only.

   1. start the container
       ```bash